-Florence had always been top of our travel list but it was only after my brother visited the city on his honeymoon and couldn’t stop raving about it, did we finally book a trip.
+Florence had always been top of our travel list but it was only after my brother visited the city and couldn’t stop raving about it, did we finally book a trip.
 Any chance we get to visit Italy we take so when it came to making plans for an Easter break, Florence was the obvious choice.

 We arrived midday on a Friday at Pisa airport.
 We flew into Pisa as direct flights to Florence were very expensive for our dates.
 From the airport you can either get the PisaMover to the train station and then the train to Florence which travels every 30 minutes, or you can catch a direct bus straight from the airport to the SM train station in Florence.
 If the timings work out this saves a lot of hassle/dragging luggage around.
 Both options are easily signposted in the arrivals hall.
 From the SM train station you can easily grab a taxi or walk to your hotel depending on the distance.